Top tips for college newbies

 This is an opinion of a young person and does not necessarily reflect the opinion of SpunOut.ie.
 It is one person's experience and may be different for you.
 If you'd like to write something for SpunOut.ie please contact email@example.com.

-The Leaving Cert results are out and so is the CAO.
 You’ve worked hard and you’re ready to embrace the college lifestyle you’ve dreamed of and rearing to play harder.
 Or are you apprehensive about moving away from home?
 Revved up to party mad and get a degree somewhere along the way?

 Whatever your feelings are about flying the coop, a few tips to help you out can’t go astray.
 I’m a UCD student just finished my first year at college and being fresh from the “newbie” experience of university, here’s my top tips for surviving your first year at college: